Can a simple heart rate drug prevent Surgery-Related heart attacks?

 Summary

-This study tests whether a short-acting beta-blocker called landiolol can keep heart rate below 90 beats per minute during and after major surgery in people with heart risks.
-About 114 adults aged 45 and older with at least two risk factors (like high blood pressure or heart disease) will take part.
-The goal is to see if this approach is practical and might reduce heart injury after surgery.
+This study tests whether the drug landiolol can safely keep heart rate below 90 beats per minute during major surgery in 114 patients with heart risks.
+The goal is to see if this approach is feasible and might reduce heart injury after surgery.
+Participants receive the drug through an IV during and after their operation.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.